wu-sheng/STAM/README.md

 # New Topology Analysis Method
 The new topology analysis method at the core of STAM is processing the span in stream mode.
 The analysis of the server-side span, also named entry span, includes the parent service name, parent service instance name and peer of exit span.
 So the analysis process could establish the following results.
 1. Set the peer of exit span as client using alias name of current service and instance. `Peer network address <-> service name` and `peer network address <-> Service instance name` aliases created.
-These two will sync with all analysis nodes and save storage, allowing more analysis processers to have this alias information.
+These two will sync with all analysis nodes and persistent in the storage, allowing more analysis processers to have this alias information.
 2. Generate relationships of `parent service name -> current service name` and `parent service instance name -> current service instance name`, unless there is another different `Peer network address <-> Service Instance Name` mapping found.
 In that case, only generate relationships of `peer network address <-> service name` and `peer network address <-> Service instance name`.

 For analysis of the client-side span (exit span), there could three possibilities.